-Although Wellington is a Church of England foundation, the College does not select for entry based on religious belief but welcomes prospective pupils of all faiths and of no faith and offers those of other faiths the opportunity to practise their own faiths.
-However, parents should be aware that attendance at timetabled lessons and activities on a Friday and Saturday is compulsory for all, that attendance at sports fixtures on a Saturday afternoon is compulsory for those selected to represent Wellington and that any boarders who have left the College on Saturday night are required to return before 8pm on a Sunday.
-There are also a number of closed weekends each year when all pupils or pupils from a certain year group are required to remain at College for the whole weekend.
+Although Wellington College is a Church of England foundation, the College does not select for entry based on religious belief but welcomes prospective pupils of all faiths and of no faith and offers those of other faiths the opportunity to practise their own faiths.
+However, parents should be aware that attendance at timetabled lessons and activities on a Friday and Saturday is compulsory for all, that attendance at sports fixtures on a Saturday afternoon is compulsory for those selected to represent Wellington College and that any boarders who have left the College on Saturday night are required to return before 8pm on a Sunday.